False discovery rate smoothing

 Perhaps the two most common approaches are AIC and BIC.
-Let $k(\beta)$ be the degrees of freedom of the estimator and $l(\beta)$ the maximized value of the log likelihood.
-Then up to constants not depending on $\beta$,
+Let $\phi(\boldsymbol\beta)$ be the degrees of freedom of the estimator and $l(\boldsymbol\beta)$ the maximized value of the log likelihood.
+Then up to constants not depending on $\boldsymbol\beta$,

 For simple one-dimensional problems under squared error loss, calculating the degrees of freedom of the generalized lasso equates to counting the number of change points along the $x$ axis.
-The two-dimensional extension of this result appeals to Stein's lemma, and involves counting the number of distinct contiguous 2-d regions or \textit{plateaus} in $\beta$ \citep{tibshirani:taylor:2012}.
+The two-dimensional extension of this result appeals to Stein's lemma, and involves counting the number of distinct contiguous 2-d regions or \textit{plateaus} in $\boldsymbol\beta$ \citep{tibshirani:taylor:2012}; these results can analogously be extended to arbitary graphs, where a plateau equates to a connected subgraph.
 For example, the true prior in the upper left panel of Figure \ref{fig:lambda_comparisons} has three plateaus: the two darker squares, and the white background.